EvanML13/Animal-Data-Classification/README.md

 # Project Summary
 This repository contains a machine-learning project implemented entirely in C for classifying animals based on a dataset of binary characteristics.
 The program analyzes similarity between animals using multiple distance metrics and applies a K-Nearest Neighbors (KNN) algorithm to predict class labels and measure accuracy.

 The program loads animal names, 16 binary features, and class labels from a structured text file using robust parsing, error checking, and struct-based storage.
 The program then computes similarity between two feature vectors using Euclidean Distance, Hamming Distance, and Jaccard Similarity.
 Given a new sample, the K Nearest Neighbors Algorithm computes the distance to all known animals, sorts by chosen metric, selects the top k nearest neighbors, and predicts the most frequent class label.
 The program also supports valuation on a separate labeled test dataset to measure prediction accuracy.

+This project was completed in VSCode SOCS and uploaded to GitHub.
+- December 11th, 2025
+- Evan Leonard